Tum Dena Saath Mera (2011 TV series): Abhilasha Sharma (Sonarika Bhadoria)

 Abhilasha (born 14 July 1994) is a very sweet girl from the town of Sagar and gets married at a young age.
 Later on, she shifts to Mumbai with her husband.
 Abhilasha often helps people without expecting anything in return, through which her kindness shines through.
 She is very innocent and somewhat naive.

 Manan Sharma (Ankit Narang)

 Manan (born 2 April 1989) lives with his father Subodh Sharma (Ajay Rohila), mother Seema Sharma (Bharti Patil), and siblings Sumit Sharma and Riddhi Sharma.
 Manan is a very romantic guy at heart and loves and respects his wife.
-He is also stubborn and ambitious, likes to do things his way, chasing for a better future.
+He is also stubborn and ambitious, likes to do things his way, chasing a better future.

 Siddharth Varma

 Siddharth is Manan's childhood friend.
 Siddharth resides in Mumbai with his roommate Deep.
 Both of them work together.
 During childhood, Siddharth never paid strict attention to his academic career and left for Mumbai in search of opportunities away from Bhopal.